Parson Russell Terrier vs Papillon: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Parson Russell Terrier and Papillon based on their distinct physical builds and metabolic profiles.
 Parson Russell Terrier at Small (13-17 lbs) needs caloric intake calibrated to their very high (1-2+ hours daily) activity level, while Papillon at Small (5-10 lbs) requires nutrition matched to their moderate (30-45 min daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Parson Russell Terrier's predisposition to Eye Conditions may require specialized dietary formulations, while Papillon may benefit from diets supporting Orthopedic Conditions.
+Parson Russell Terrier's predisposition to Eye Conditions may require specialized dietary formulations, while Papillon may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements